 This year's four day festival of cycling visits all five Episcopal Areas at least once.
 Day Two (Friday May 4th) will visit Wakefield, Leeds, Ripon and Bradford Episcopal Areas.
 Day Three (Saturday May 5th) will start in Ripon Episcopal Area beofre heading east and out of the diocese fo Scarborough.
 But on the final Day Four, (Sunday May 6th) the tour will start at Halifax (Huddersfield EA), sweep through Bradford Episcopal Area and into Ripon Episcopal Area before returning to Leeds Episcopal Area for the final showdown.

-The 2018 Tour is expected to attract a strong field of professional teams, with riders like Mark Cavendish who attended the launch press conference and is hoping to ride for the Dimension Data team again.
+The 2018 Tour is expected to attract a strong field of professional teams.
+Sprinter, Mark Cavendish, has announced that he will be riding through Yorkshire for the Dimension Data team again.

 The four days of racing will be televised live to a global audience, and for the first time there will be a two day international Women’s race with the second day (Friday May 4th) coming through our diocese with a hilltop finish at the Cow and Calf rocks outside Ilkley.